-The Arkansas Law Enforcement Accreditation Program (ALEAP) is a voluntary process where police agencies in Arkansas prove their compliance with Arkansas Law Enforcement's current Best Practices or Standards.
+The Arkansas Law Enforcement Accreditation Program (ALEAP) is a voluntary process where police agencies in Arkansas prove their compliance with Arkansas law enforcement's current best practices or Standards.
 These Standards were carefully developed by Arkansas Law Enforcement professionals to assist agencies in the efficient and effective delivery of service and the protection of individual's rights.

-The Arkansas Association of Chiefs of Police (AACP) developed the Accreditation and Recognition Programs to assist Arkansas agencies in meeting their professional obligations to the citizens of Arkansas.
-An appointed Committee of Chiefs of Police or other executive level police officers who hold Active Membership in the AACP as well as other critical partners identified by the AACP Board of Directors and or the AMPC from across the state developed the Accreditation Program and identified the Standards for Arkansas Law Enforcement.
-This Committee now conducts reviews of an agency's efforts and awards "Accredited" or "Recognized" status.
+The Arkansas Association of Chiefs of Police (AACP) developed the accreditation program to assist Arkansas agencies in meeting their professional obligations to the citizens of Arkansas.
+An appointed committee of members from agencies active with the Arkansas Association of Chiefs of Police as well as other critical partners identified by the AACP Executive Board developed the Accreditation Program and identified the standards for Arkansas law enforcement.
+This committee now conducts reviews of an agency's efforts and awards either Tier 1 (Advanced) or Tier 2 (Basic) Accreditation status.

-Being "Accredited" or "Recognized" means that the agency meets or exceeds all of the identified Standards for Arkansas Law Enforcement Agencies.
-These Standards cover all aspects of law enforcement operations including use of force, protection of citizen rights, pursuits, property and evidence management, and patrol and investigative operations.
-While being "Accredited" or "Recognized" does not guarantee an agency will not make a mistake, it does ensure that the agency has carefully thought about these critical issues, has developed policy and procedures to address them and has systems in place to identify and correct problems.
+Holding Tier 1 status means that the agency meets or exceeds all of the identified Standards for Arkansas law enforcement agencies.
+These Standards cover all aspects of law enforcement operations including use of force, protection of citizen rights, pursuits, property and evidence management, along with patrol and investigative operations.
+Holding Tier 2 status means that the agency has adopted all aspects of the AACP Model Policy Program.
+While being "Accredited" does not guarantee an agency will not make a mistake, it does ensure that the agency has carefully thought about these critical issues, has developed policy and procedures to address them, and has systems in place to identify and correct problems.

-There are a number of benefits to becoming an "Accredited" or "Recognized" police agency.
-Police officers exercise government's most awesome powers - the power to stop and question a citizen, the power to arrest a citizen, to seize his person and property, and the power to use force in that process.
+There are a number of benefits to becoming an "Accredited" law enforcement agency.
+Law enforcement officers exercise the government's powers - the power to stop and question a citizen, the power to arrest a citizen, to seize his person and property, and the power to use force in that process.
 Officers often operate alone without direct supervision.
-Police agencies direct and control their officer's activity through supervision, training, and written policies and procedures.
+These agencies direct and control their employee's activity through supervision, training, and written policies and procedures.
 Since supervisors cannot always be present, the training and the policies and procedures of an agency are critical to ensuring proper performance.
 Appropriate equipment is also necessary.
-The Programs ensure an agency has addressed the most critical of law enforcement issues in both policy as well as actual operation.
-The Programs do not tell an agency what their policy must be, but rather it ensures that the policy, procedure, or operation addresses all of the critical aspects of an issue.
+These programs ensure an agency has addressed the most critical of law enforcement issues in both policy as well as actual operation.
+These programs do not tell an agency what their policy must be, but rather it ensures that the policy, procedure, or operation addresses all of the critical aspects of an issue.

-The Accreditation and Recognition Programs assures both City Management and the citizens of a city that their Police Department is operating in a manner that reflects the current best practices of Law Enforcement.
-It reduces both officer and agency risks.
+The accreditation program assures both local management and the citizens of a jurisdiction that their law enforcement agency is operating in a manner that reflects the current best practices.
+It reduces both employee and agency risks.
 It can provide citizens with reassurance and improve community cooperation - and can also lead to improved performance of the department.

-The Accreditation Process
+The Tier 1 (Advanced) Accreditation Process

-An agency that has been awarded "Accredited" status has undertaken a careful internal review of all of its policies and procedures, equipment, facilities, and operations and has then requested an outside review to prove their compliance with the standards.
+An agency that has been awarded Tier 1 (Advanced) status has undertaken a careful internal review of all of its policies and procedures, equipment, facilities, and operations and has then requested an outside review to prove their compliance with the standards.
 After an independent review of their written policies and proofs of compliance, a team of assessors is sent to the agency to review their operations, facilities, and to interview staff.
-A Final Report outlining the findings is sent to the Accreditation Committee.
-The Committee reviews the findings and, if the agency meets all the standards, votes to award "Accredited" status.
+A final report outlining the findings is sent to the ALEAP Director.
+The ALEAP Committee then reviews the findings and, if the agency meets all the standards, votes to award Tier 1